prajolshrestha/SENTIMENT_ANALYSIS_using_MachineLearning/README.md

 Overall, this script appears to be designed to automatically classify user responses and provide appropriate feedback, presumably to assist in some sort of customer service or feedback collection process.

 #Credits
-This motion detector app was built by **PRAJOL SHRESTHA** as a personal project.
+This code was built by **PRAJOL SHRESTHA** as a personal project.
 If you have any feedback or suggestions, feel free to create a pull request or contact me via email.

 #Licence
-This motion detector app is licensed under the MIT License.
+This code is licensed under the MIT License.
 You are free to use, modify, and distribute this application as long as you give credit to the original author.